 Updating your nonprofit’s GuideStar profile is as simple or complicated as you make it.
 You may only want to include your website and social media links along with information on your programs, or you may want to include more details on the impacts your nonprofit has had on the community you serve.

-Here’s how you can easily create and update your GuideStar Nonprofit Profile in 8 Steps:
+Here’s how you can easily create and update your GuideStar Nonprofit Profile in eight steps.